jorpppp/jorpppp.github.io/_research/2017-10-10-city-minimum-wages.md

 coverage1: Marginal Revolution
 coverage1url: http://marginalrevolution.com/marginalrevolution/2019/05/the-minimum-wage-and-migration-decisions.html
 ---
-Abstract: Local minimum wage laws are becoming common across U.S. cities, and their effects may be different from the effects of state or national minimum wage policies.
-This paper studies the effect of changes in the minimum wage on spatial equilibriums in local labor markets.
-Using residence and workplace data for the United States, I analyze how commuting, residence, and employment locations change across city and state borders if the minimum wage changes on one side of the border.
-I find that areas in which the minimum wage increases receive fewer low-wage commuters.
-A 10 percent increase in the minimum wage reduces the inflow of low-wage commuters by about 2.5 percent.
-Rises in the minimum wage are also associated with employment relocation across borders toward areas that did not witness an increase in the minimum wage.
-I formulate a spatial equilibrium gravity model to explain the distribution of workers between low- and high-minimum wage areas.
-I calculate counterfactual equilibriums with a higher minimum wage for U.S. counties with cities considering an increase, highlighting the role of commuting and migration responses.
-About two-fifths of the counties considering increases would receive fewer low-wage commuters.
-Employment relocation away from high-minimum wage areas drives the commuting losses.
+Abstract: This paper studies the effect of minimum wage changes on spatial equilibriums in local labor markets.
+Using data for the U.S. and minimum wage variation across state borders, I analyze how commuting, residence, and employment locations change in response to local minimum wage changes.
+I find that areas where the minimum wage increases receive fewer low-wage commuters.
+I formulate a spatial equilibrium model and calculate counterfactuals with a higher minimum wage for U.S. cities considering an increase.
+For small minimum wage increases, most counties would receive higher low-wage commuting and have fewer low-wage residents.
+As minimum wage increases are larger, there are higher low-wage commuting reductions driven by employment relocation.